BREAST AUGMENTATION ORLANDO

-Breast augmentation, also known as boob job, augmentation mammaplasty, or breast enhancement surgery, increases or restores breast size using silicone gel implants, saline implants or in some cases, fat transfer.
+Breast augmentation, also known as a boob job, augmentation mammaplasty, or breast enhancement surgery, increases or restores breast size using silicone gel implants/gummy bear implants, saline implants, or in some cases, fat transfer.
 One of the most popular and frequently performed aesthetic surgery procedures, breast augmentation has a long and successful track record in satisfying women who wish to enhance, regain or restore balance to their figures.

-Breast augmentation can; increase fullness and projection of your breasts, improve the balance of your figure making it better proportioned, restore the size and shape of your breasts that have been effected as a result of pregnancy, weight loss or aging, restore symmetry if one of your breasts is smaller than the other, and enhance your self-image and self-confidence.
+Breast augmentation can; increase the fullness and projection of your breasts, improve the balance of your figure, making it better proportioned, restore the size and shape of your breasts that have been affected as a result of pregnancy, weight loss, or aging, restore symmetry if one of your breasts is smaller than the other, and enhance your self-image and self-confidence.

 Breast augmentation does not correct severely drooping breasts.
-If you want your breasts to look fuller and to be lifted due to sagging, a breast-lift (also known as a mastopexy), can often be done at the same time as your augmentation or may require a separate operation.
+If you want your breasts to look fuller and to be lifted due to sagging, a breast lift (also known as a mastopexy) can often be done at the same time as your augmentation or may require a separate operation.
 Dr. Azad will assist you in making this decision.
-If you have questions about breast enhancement, or would like to request a consultation at Dr. Azad’s office in Orlando please fill out the form below.
+If you have questions about breast enhancement or want to request a consultation at Dr. Azad’s office in Orlando, please fill out the form below.

 Breast Augmentation Types

 Many women have different reasons for getting a breast augmentation procedure.
 Whether it’s weight loss, weight gain, personal appearance, or feeling good after childbirth- there’s plenty of reasons to debate going under the knife for a breast augmentation.
 There are also different details regarding breast implants, type of implant, etc.